grab/app-sizer/docs/report.md

   mikenguyen/sizer-influx-grafana:latest
 ```

-For more details on the Docker setup, see our [Docker guide][grafana-docker].
+For more details on the Docker setup, see our [Docker guide][grafana_docker_doc].

 ### Grafana Dashboard

 A default **App Download Size Breakdown** dashboard is included in the Grafana docker instance.
-If you have an existing InfluxDB and Grafana setup, you can import our dashboard using this [JSON file][json-dashboard-file].
+If you have an existing InfluxDB and Grafana setup, you can import our dashboard using this [JSON file][json_dashboard_file].
-Our [blogpost][blog-post]  introduce the provided dashboards
+Our [blogpost][blog_post]  introduce the provided dashboards

 ## Markdown Tables